almin/almin/docs/Components.md

 ## Conclusion

-We learn simply data flow of Almin.
+We learned a simply data flow of Almin.

 1. Create View
 2. Click Button
-3. Context execute UseCase
+3. Context executes UseCase
-4. UseCase dispatch action
+4. UseCase dispatches action
-5. Context pass the action to Store
+5. Context passes the action to Store
-6. Store is updated and the callback of `context.onChange` is called.
+6. Store is updated and the callback of `context.onChange` is called
 7. Update View!
-8. :recycle:
+8. ♻️

 ### End

-Almin don't aim to be framework that contain all things.
+Almin does't aim to be a framework that contains all things.
-Actually, Almin not contain View and Domain classes.
+Actually, Almin doesn't contain View and Domain classes.

 We can learn some patterns for JavaScript Application via Almin.